 Through the 'Bavarian-Ethiopian Alliance for Applied Life Sciences', HSWT established a sustainable network of educational institutions and partners in the industry, creating a platform for exchange that benefitted everyone involved.
 In establishing the alliance, HSWT was also able to draw upon its varied and extensive experience, and especially its networks of industry partners.
 Valuable synergistic effects were created particularly by the existing HSWT project 'Training pact with Africa', funded by the Federal Ministry for Economic Cooperation and Development (BMZ) and the German Corporation for International Cooperation (GIZ).

-Establishing the 'Bavarian-Ethiopian Alliance for Applied Life Sciences' should achieve the following objectives:
+Establishing the 'Bavarian-Ethiopian Alliance for Applied Life Sciences' achieved the following objectives:

-So far, our project partners in Ethiopia consist of the following universities:
+Our project partners in Ethiopia consisted of the following universities:

 Bavarian State Chancellery (Bayerische Staatskanzlei)

 Please note: You can enrol on courses using an enrolment key.
 This can be obtained from the course management.